ros2/ros2_documentation/source/Contributing/ROS-2-On-boarding-Guide.rst

 To achieve the coverage rate reached by all code available in the ROS2 core packages it is recommended to run builds using a fixed set of proposed repositories.
-That set is defined at https://raw.githubusercontent.com/j-rivero/ros2/coverage/coverage.repos
+That set is defined in the default parameters of coverage jobs in Jenkins.

 .. _read-coverage-report: